Manual Infrastructure Deployment

 The state backend ensures that your infrastructure state is stored securely and can be shared across your team.
 Without this, Terraform state would only exist locally on your machine.

-Clone the Terraform state backend repository to your local machine:
+- Clone the platform repository to your local machine:

 Initialize Terraform and deploy the storage bucket: